-If it’s not dirty, don’t wash it
+If it is not dirty, do not wash it

 Eggs have a natural protective layer, called the bloom or the cuticle.
 This invisible layer protects the egg against bacteria and dirt.
-When it’s removed by washing, it greatly reduces the shelf-life of the egg, even in the fridge.
+When it is removed by washing, it greatly reduces the shelf-life of the egg, even in the fridge.
 So unless you can see visible ickyness, skip the wash and pop the egg straight into the fridge in a carton, small side down.

-If the dry rubbing doesn’t work, you can use water if you follow the right steps.
+If the dry rubbing does not work, you can use water if you follow the right steps.
 First, never use cold water—that will introduce the most bacteria.
 Instead use water warmer than the eggs (but not hot enough to cook them) and spray instead of dunk.
 Dry them with a clean towel.

 While some people think that unrefrigerated eggs taste better (and the egg’s bloom does keep it protected from bacteria), if you wash your eggs, they need to be refrigerated immediately after washing.